Julia Maidhof

 Julia Maidhof (born 13 March 1998) is a German female handball player for SCM Râmnicu Vâlcea and the German national team.

 She represented Germany at the 2020 European Women's Handball Championship.

+She also represented Germany at the 2025 World Women's Handball Championship.
+Here Germany reached the final, where they lost to Norway.
+This was the first time since 1994 that Germany made the final of a major international tournament and the first time they won a medal since 2007.